Mightypicasso/Monitoring-Software/README.md

 ### This is for educational purpose only

-This is my FYP project created at the thought of allowing parents to monitor their kids' online activities.
+This is a project created at the thought of allowing parents to monitor their kids' online activities.